NorthernMechatronics/nmsdk/README.md

 Platform Details: [![Hardware](https://img.shields.io/badge/hardware-wiki-green.svg)](https://www.northernmechatronics.com/nm180100)

 ## Attention
 This is the master branch.
-Please checkout the LoRaWAN_v1.0.3 brnach for the LoRaWAN L2 v1.0.3 specifications.
+Please checkout the LoRaWAN_v1.0.3 branch for the LoRaWAN L2 v1.0.3 specifications.
 The corresponding release tag for the LoRaMac-node is v4.4.7 (final release).
 Please make sure that you switch to the proper release tag before building this SDK.

 ## Overview